robinsloan/perfect-edition/README.md

 **Improve the typesetting.** I said above that it is the aspiration of this project to be "typographically perfect."
 Currently it is "typographically competent, mostly," so there's a long way to go.

 **Think about HTML vs. JavaScript.** Early versions of this template were breathtakingly minimal, a `<nav>` and a bunch of `<p>`s---it was great.
-Over time I added other important elements---the TOC display button, the bookmark---and I'm now wondering if they really belong in the HTML source or if I should create and append them in JavaScript.
+Over time I added other important elements---the TOC display button, the bookmark---and I'm now wondering if they really belong in the HTML source or if I should create and append those elements in JavaScript.
 I like the idea of a minimal, logical HTML file; at the same time, I want everything to be available instantly.
-I'm going to investigate the tradeoffs here.
+I'm going to look at the tradeoffs here.

 ## An invitation